dirkbonhomme/pusher-client-node/README.md

 The library is published to NPM and can be installed with the following command:

-    npm install pusher-client
+    $ npm install pusher-client

 ## Testing

-There are no automated tests available at the moment.
-Feel free to contribute!
+Navigate to this module's repository and make sure you have the development modules installed:

+    $ npm install

+Run the tests:

+    $ npm test

-Use the [Pusher tests](https://github.com/pusher/pusher-js/blob/master/README.markdown#testing) as a starting point.
+About 70% of code has been covered so far.
+Most tests are a direct port of JavaScript tests.
+Use the [original Pusher tests](https://github.com/pusher/pusher-js/blob/master/README.markdown#testing) as a starting point.